After reading this article users should gain the knowledge to be able to configure and maintain the IPS/IDS

 By clicking on an individual event record a threat detail popup is triggered.
 In this view, all of the information about the event is listed along with the ability to define actions based on this event.

 - Suppress signature: The signature suppression function of the IPS engine allows a UniFi Administrator to mute the alerting on certain signatures.
 This will also disable blocking on traffic matching the designated suppression rule.

-- Blacklist IP: This option will blacklist the source IP listed in the event.
+- Blacklist IP: This option will blacklist the offending IP listed in the event.
+This blacklist can be undone by going to the WAN_IN firewall section.
+Settings > Firewall and Routing > Firewall > WAN_IN and WAN_OUT.

 - Whitelist IP: This option will whitelist the source IP listed in the event.
 A similar popup to what is seen in Settings > IPS is triggered in this option.